nimrodboss/docs/source/User_Guide/Statistics/device.md

 Top 5
 {% endanchor %}

 The top 5 section will show you the most engaged email clients and devices based on the selected metric.
-By default, clicks are select, but you can change that by choosing a metric from the button at the top of this section.
+By default, opens are select, but you can change that by choosing a metric from the button at the top of this section.
 You can change which metrics, date, or grouping by adjusting the [statistics filters]({{root_url}}/User_Guide/Statistics/index.html#-Statistics-Filters).

 {% anchor h2 %}
 Individual Metrics Activity